The following AI-generated podcast discussion is *mostly* accurate. To get a quick idea of what the project is about, have a listen.

 Democracy would be extended in the following way:

-• Elected Chief Executives can replace senior management and commission management at a rate no higher than 25% per year unless through corruption proceedings driven by the GIB.
-This is designed to encourage stability, reduce the chance of top-down corruption and reduce the criticality of this single election to overall life within the Project.
+- Elected Chief Executives can replace senior management and commission management at a rate no higher than 25% per year unless through corruption proceedings driven by the GIB.
+This is designed to encourage stability, reduce the chance of top-down corruption and reduce the criticality of a single election to the future of the Project.

 Additional Areas